 Further funds may be moved into drawdown later by completing a new application form.

 You can start drawdown in the Vantage SIPP at any time from your 55th birthday (57th from 2028).

 Yes, the Vantage SIPP accepts transfers of existing UK drawdown plans.

 HMRC rules also mean that existing drawdown plans transferred to Hargreaves Lansdown must remain separate for administrative purposes.
 So for arrangements that remain in capped drawdown, each plan will have its own pension year and three yearly GAD calculation review dates (annually after age 75).
 Each arrangement will be subject to separate reviews and GAD calculation charges.
-Since 6 April 2015 those in existing capped drawdown can convert to Flexible Drawdown where GAD limits will no longer apply.

 Yes, you can make further pension contributions and will receive tax relief on personal contributions provided you are within your contribution limits and you are under age 75.
 Pension contributions are normally subject to a £40,000 annual allowance.
 This applies to any benefits you are building up in defined benefit (e.g. final salary) or money purchase (e.g. personal, self-invested) pensions.

 Those in capped drawdown who remain within their GAD limits, and choose not to remove the cap on their drawdown income, will not be subject to the MPAA unless they flexibly access other pension benefits in another way.
 Further monies can be moved into capped drawdown providing the plan is in partial drawdown.
 Otherwise, moving more monies into drawdown will convert the entire plan to flexible drawdown and the MPAA will apply once the first income payment has subsequently been withdrawn.

 Please call us on 0117 980 9940 if you would like to discuss how this works in more detail.

 Once the cap is removed, flexible drawdown rules will apply to all existing and future arrangements within your drawdown account.
-If you are not already affected then from the date you take your first income payment under these new rules, any future money purchase contributions (such as to your SIPP) will be restricted to £10,000 per annum,
+If you are not already affected then from the date you take your first income payment under these rules, any future money purchase contributions (such as to your SIPP) will be restricted to £4,000 per tax year.

 You can invest in the wide range of investments available in the HL SIPP.
 Take a look at our drawdown investment ideas.